Wolfson College Students’ Association Constitution

 Elections for all Officers of WCSA Committee shall be held annual in Week 5 of Michaelmas Term.
 The Returning Officer shall ordinarily be the WCSA Vice-President.

-7. Representatives of WCSA
+7. Representatives and Internal Officers of WCSA

 Representatives shall attend all meetings of WCSA and participate in discussions but may not vote on resolutions.

 The College Council shall appoint a member of the College Governing Body as Senior Treasurer of WCSA.